 Congratulations - your baby is ready to join you at the table in his or her own special chair!
-A high chair fills so many different purposes: it is a place to eat, a place to play, a place to explore food, and a place to sit and socialize with the rest of the family.
+A high chair fills so many different purposes: it is a place to eat, a place to play, a place to explore when starting solid foods, and a place to sit and socialize with the rest of the family.
 Your baby will use this special high chair for a long time so you want to make sure you choose the right one.
 But there are so many options out there that it's hard to know where to begin.

 We conducted a hands-on review of over a dozen convertible high chairs, including all the most popular ones on the market.
 As a result, we found 7 of what we consider to be the best high chairs for 2018.
 In our evaluation, we looked for the following characteristics: versatility, durability, ease of cleaning, comfort, style, safety, and of course price!
 For more details about how we considered these factors when finding the best high chairs of 2018, scroll down to the bottom of this page.
 Otherwise, here are the results!

 |#2.
 Abiie Beyond Wooden High Chair|

 |#3.
 Graco Blossom High Chair|

 |#5.
 OXO Tot Seedling High Chair|

 |#6.
 Oribel Cocoon High Chair|